 All building work in New Zealand must comply with the Building Code (contained in Schedule 2 to the Building Act).
 The Code prescribes minimum performance standards which a building must meet and methods by which a builder can establish compliance.
+The Code is being constantly updated.
 The Building Act also:

-- requires work affecting the structural integrity or weathertightness of a building to be carried out or supervised by a Licensed Building Practitioner; - implies warranties relating to the performance of contract works into all residential building contracts.
+- requires work affecting the structural integrity or weathertightness of a building to be carried out or super-vised by a Licensed Building Practitioner, and; - implies warranties relating to the performance of contract works into all residential building contracts.